What are the symptoms?

+The doctor may place a device against your baby's skin to check your baby's bilirubin level.
 A blood test for bilirubin may be done to find out if

 your baby needs treatment.

-More tests may be done if the doctor
+More tests may be needed if the doctor

 thinks that a health problem is causing too much bilirubin in the blood.